Model projective twists and generalised lantern relations: Implementations

-In this section we discuss an operation (called \emph{monodromy substitution}) which exploits the generalised lantern relation \eqref{generalantern} to derive a Morse-Bott-Lefschetz fibration $\pi'\colon E' \to D$ with fibre symplectomorphic to $(M,\omega)$, boundary contactomorphic to $\partial E$ but whose total space $E'$ is topologically distinguished from $E$.
+In this section we discuss an operation (called \emph{monodromy substitution}) which utilises the generalised lantern relation \eqref{generalantern} to derive a Morse--Bott--Lefschetz (MBL) fibration $\pi'\colon E' \to D$ with fibre symplectomorphic to $(M,\omega)$, boundary contactomorphic to $\partial E$ but whose total space $E'$ is topologically distinguished from $E$.

-In the context of study, the contact boundary $\partial E$ is a unit cotangent bundle, and such an operation serves to produce an alternative filling of $\partial E$ which differs from the standard disc cotangent bundle.